Traton: Integration into the Volkswagen Group

-Traton forms the Commercial Vehicles Business Area of the Volkswagen Group, which owns a 89.7% majority shareholding.
+Traton forms the Commercial Vehicles Business Area of the Volkswagen Group, which owns a 87.5% majority shareholding.
 The Commercial Vehicles Business Area formerly included the Volkswagen Commercial Vehicles brand, but following changes in the management structure of the Volkswagen Group, the Volkswagen Commercial Vehicles brand was reallocated to the Passenger Cars Business Area from 1 January 2019.
+In 2024, Volkswagen announced plans to reduce its ownership of Traton to 75%, selling shares its shares as free float.

-Scania AB, MAN Truck & Bus SE, Volkswagen Truck & Bus and Navistar International Corporation are all wholly owned subsidiaries of Traton, which also holds 25% + 1 share of Sinotruk.
+Scania AB, MAN Truck & Bus SE, International Motors, LLC and Volkswagen Truck & Bus are all wholly owned subsidiaries of Traton, which also holds 25% + 1 share of Sinotruk.